666tut666/inventory_final/readme.md

     npm start

-  if you recieve error on frontend
+  if you receive error on frontend
       delete
           /frontend/node_modules
         and